briansunter/graph/site/src/content/logseq/new-website-on-logseq-hugo.md

 ### New Site - Motivations

 When I first started my website a long time ago, I used WordPress, and since then I've moved to static site generators.
-I've used Hugo, Jekyll, Eleventy, and  Logseq + Hugo.
+I've used Hugo, Jekyll, Eleventy, and now Logseq + Hugo.

 I've spent a lot of time hand tuning static site generators, but decided I wanted something more "hands off" and that worked out of the box.